Cave Temples of Badami: Cave – 1

 Cave – 1: Magnificent temple dedicated to Shiva

 Dated to approximately to 550 CE, Cave – 1 is the first of the four rock-cut caves in the Badami hills.
-It is a Mantapa style temple dedicated to Shiva.
-Visitors first enter the courtyard of the temple through a flight of steps and then take another flight of steps to enter the temple.
+It is a mantapa-style temple dedicated to Shiva.
+Visitors first enter the courtyard of the temple through a flight of steps and then ascend a second flight of steps to enter the interior of the temple.

 Entrance to Cave - 1 located at Badami in Karnataka, India